 Applicants for the Furman Public Policy Scholarship are required to submit an additional essay (no more than 500 words) with the JD application.
 The essay should explain why they wish to pursue a career in public policy.

 Riane Harper arrives with an already extensive background in international affairs.
 She currently heads a team of foreign service officers implementing US sanctions policy against Iran, and her experience includes negotiations with the Iranians on the interaction between US sanctions policy and the Iranian nuclear program.
 Before that, Riane worked on polling in Afghanistan, Ukraine, Belarus, and Moldova for the State Department, and her findings fed directly into the US review of its approach to Afghanistan in 2010--with her analysis included in briefings for senior leadership and the President.
 All of this is amazing for someone so young.
-Riane is a a 2009 graduate of Vassar College, with a BA in History.
+Riane is a a 2009 graduate of Vassar College, with a BA in history.